MoserMichael/jscriptparse/PYXTUT.md

 328350
 ```

+Is a for loop better than a while loop?
+Depends how you look on it,

+- on the one hand a while loop has a lot of flexibility - you are writing the expression that checks if you continue with the loop.
+- on the other hand a for loop means less code, less code means fewer opportunities to do something wrong.

+It's a kind of trade off - the world of programming has many trade offs...

 ## Maps

 There is a type of data called a map.
 It allows to give names to things.